CS126SP20/THUGS-DavisKeene/PROPOSAL.md

 easier on myself.
 One of the libraries I stumbled upon is libnoise, a library that produces all sorts of random noise, including Perlin Noise
 (which is common in game design for procedural terrain).

+(Ended up going with FastNoise, a C++ Library for generating various noise types.)

-I also plan on using OpenGL for graphics processing.
+I also plan on using OpenGL (cinder::gl) for graphics processing.

 I'm currently using Ubuntu 16/19.04 (16 on my desktop, 19 on my laptop), and both libraries are compatible with my system.